pretzelhammer/rust-blog/posts/learning-rust-in-2024.md

 Reading [Common Rust Lifetime Misconceptions](./common-rust-lifetime-misconceptions.md) will help you understand why half of the stuff you tried in your last 10 hours of Rust coding didn't work 🙂

-Jokes aside, understanding lifetimes is probably the biggest stumbling block that many beginners struggle to get over when learning Rust, and this article dispells all of the most common misconceptions that people have about lifetimes that cause them confusion and frustration.
+Jokes aside, understanding lifetimes is probably the biggest stumbling block that many beginners struggle to get over when learning Rust, and this article dispels all of the most common misconceptions that people have about lifetimes that cause them confusion and frustration.

 The reason I recommend it after at least 10 hours of practical Rust coding experience is because I think it might be too much technical information too soon for absolute beginners, who may find it more overwhelming than helpful.